MajkiiWasTaken/GPush/README.md

 git push
 ```

-If the rebase produces a conflict, GitPush stops and lets you resolve it manually.
+If the rebase produces a conflict, GPush stops and lets you resolve it manually.

 After resolving the conflicting files: